Digital-Preservation-Finland/knowledge-base/docs/datamodel.rst

 3. Repair
 ---------

-name : required
+@id : required
-    Identifier for this repair to match an item in `analysis.repairs[]`.
+    Repair object identifier.

 repair : required
-    How to repair the file and how the repair affects the data in the file.
+    A suggestion on how to repair a file.

 heading : required
     Short and distinctive description of the repair.

 execution : optional
-    Is there a command or a script to execute the solution?
-What's the environment like for running the command?
+    Example of execution of the repair.

 effects : required
-    Description of the effects of the execution of the repair.
+    Description of how performing the repair affects data.

 justification : optional
     Rationale for accepting the repair.